 For information about establishing a PPP client connection from a UNIX system, refer to the UNIX documentation.
 For a connection from a PC, refer to the PC's dialup networking instructions.
-You will need to configure your modern correctly as outlined in the Section 3.2.1.2.
+You will need to configure your modem correctly as outlined in the Section 3.2.1.2, "Configuring the Modem".

 Setting up an OpenVMS Alpha host as a PPP dialup provider or client involves a series of tasks.
-These tasks are listed in Table 3.2 in the order you should complete them, and are explained in Sections 3.2.1.1 through 3.2.1.6.
+These tasks are listed in Table 3.2, "Set Up Tasks Required for an OpenVMS Alpha PPP Dialup Provider or Client" in the order you should complete them, and are explained in Sections Section 3.2.1.1, "Installing the Terminal Driver" through Section 3.2.1.6, "Initiating a PPP Connection".